 Part IIIA of the Act contains a legal regime which facilitates and dictates the reporting of credit reporting information within Australia.
 That regime provides for there to be a credit reporting code – a written code of practice about credit reporting – which particularises the provisions of Part IIIA of the Act and the Privacy Regulation 2013 (the Regulations).

-The credit reporting code that is included on the Codes Register by the Commissioner under s 26U of the Act is called the ‘registered CR code’.
+The credit reporting code that is included on the Codes Register by the Commissioner under section 26U of the Act is called the ‘registered CR code’.
 Subsection 26S(4) of the Act requires the Commissioner to ensure that there is one, and only one, registered CR Code at all times.

-Under s 26N of the Act, a credit reporting code must:
+Under section 26N of the Act, a credit reporting code must:

 set out how one or more of the provisions of Part IIIA are to be applied or complied with; and